muslumhanozturk/aws-devops-tr-14-mhan/linux-plus/Session-5/Linux-plus-6-hands-on.md

 ### Shell Comments

 - Bash ignores everything written on the line after the hash mark `(#)`.
 The only exception to this rule is the first line of the script that starts with the `#!` characters.
+(Bash, diyez işareti (#)'den sonra yazılan her şeyi yoksayar.
+Bu kuralın tek istisnası, #! karakterleriyle başlayan betiğin ilk satırıdır.)

 - Comments can be added at the beginning on the line or inline with other code.
 Let's update `basic.sh`.
+(Yorumlar satırın başına veya diğer kodlarla birlikte satır içinde eklenabilir. basic.sh'yi güncelleyelim.)

 ```bash
 #!/bin/bash